loftwah/devops-refresher/aws-labs/99-eks.md

 - The upstream provider docs commonly use `kubectl apply` with a static manifest.
 Helm unifies lifecycle and drift management but requires a chart source; either vendor the manifests or use a maintained chart.
 - Regardless of method, the provider service account must have the IRSA role annotation.

+- External Secrets Operator (recommended for env vars): see Lab 15 (aws-labs/15-eks-external-secrets.md) for the IRSA role/policy and end-to-end steps.
+With ESO, the controller reads from AWS and syncs into a Secret; application pods `envFrom` that Secret and typically don’t need AWS permissions.

 Verification:

 - `kubectl -n kube-system get ds -l app=secrets-store-csi-driver` shows nodes scheduled.